I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 3. Notice of Hearing

-To provide notice of the hearing, the ALJ will send the beneficiary or recipient and the appointed representative, if any, the notice in Attachment 2.
+To provide notice of the hearing, the ALJ will send the beneficiary or recipient and the appointed representative, if any, the Notice of Hearing in Attachment 6.

 If the ALJ determines testimony from an OIG witness is necessary, the Notice of Hearing will inform the beneficiary or recipient and appointed representative, if any, of the identity of any OIG witness who OIG intends to have appear at the hearing.
 See HALLEX I-2-10-6 B.